It’s something we often take for granted until we lose it, right?

 The inability to attend the local parade because of sights, sounds, & lack of adult changing tables.

-The hinderance to freedom to choose the firework show because of sensory overload.
+The hindrance of freedom to choose the firework show because of sensory overload.

-The ache that we feel as we decline a cookout invite because of inaccessibility.
+The ache we feel as we decline a cookout invite because of inaccessibility.

 The divide & conquer with hotdogs & s’mores in our own backyard because of strict, immovable routines.

 The fear of moving to a new state because we’ll lose our waiver spot.

 The lack of communal worship because there are few special needs ministries.

 The inability to vacation because of elopement & meltdowns.

 The void of play because parks don’t spend taxpayer dollars on big kid options.